Become a marriage celebrant

 There are over 9000 Commonwealth-registered marriage celebrants in Australia.
 Some perform many marriages each year, while others only perform a few or none.

 As a Commonwealth-registered marriage celebrant, you'll play an important role in your community.
 You will also have legal responsibilities.

 Qualifications to be a marriage celebrant

-To register as a Commonwealth-registered marriage celebrant, you must have either:
+To apply for registration as a marriage celebrant, you must have either:

 - a Certificate IV in Celebrancy from a registered training organisation (RTO)

 - a qualification in celebrancy, awarded by a university specified in the Marriage (Celebrancy Qualifications or Skills) Determination 2018